(Updated in 2019.)

 Provide information on infra-structural services that you plan to offer for the conference participants (e.g., child daycare).

 It is not necessary to provide a detailed schedule at the time of the proposal, but at least the conference dates should be mentioned.
-The established time for the conference is in the middle of September.
+Here are some suggestions and constraints on the schedule (but see also key dates on previous editions):

 ECML PKDD has been a dynamic conference that has undergone quite a few changes in recent years.
 Nevertheless, some key parameters (e.g., the conference schedule) have remained stable over the years.
 The general structure, typically very much appreciated by the community, consists of: